Mathseeds White Paper

 Griffith, A. & Burns, M. (2012).
 Outstanding teaching: Engaging learners.
 Wales: Crown House Publishing.

 Hayes, O. C. (2009).
-The use of melodic and rhythmic mnemonics to improve memory and recall in elementary pupils in the content areas.
+The use of melodic and rhythmic mnemonics to improve memory and recall in elementary students in the content areas.
 Unpublished Ph.D., Dominican University of California.

 Hattie, J. & Timperley, H. (2007).
 The power of feedback.
 Review of Educational Research, 77 (1), 81–112.